- How to clean the washing machine's rubber seal?

 Warning: Use extreme caution – when using sodium carbonate!
 Sodium carbonate irritates the skin and mucous membranes.

-Alternatively, use the special AEG/Electrolux cleaner for washing machines, which is available in our webshop here.
+Alternatively, use the special Zanussi/Electrolux cleaner for washing machines, which is available in our webshop here.

-4. If mould does not disappear with cleaning, then the seal will need to be replaced and can be purchased from our webshop here.
+If mould does not disappear with cleaning, then the seal will need to be replaced and can be purchased from our webshop here.
+The seal will need to be installed by a professional technician, do not attempt to replace on your own.

 - Using too much detergent or regular washing at a low temperature.
 If you only wash at temperatures of 40°C or less, detergent residue and dirt will accumulate in the washing machine.
 This may lead to dirt, stains or greasy deposits on the seal.